cbarkinozer/generative_chatbot/README.md

 UI is gradio because it is easy to integrate in a website.
 Single page dummy fasthtml website will created and gradio project will be integrated.

+For small model requests (the error message format, not main operations), it is possible to use Ollama and phi-3.5 to run on CPU but for ease free API request to Groq is preffered.
+Also it can increase latency and might not do function calling.

+create the room state and reservation system and connect them with llm

 # Simple booking dialogues
 Simple booking dialogues that are used can be found in document.txt.
 LLMs are utilized to generate example question answer pairs to do Retrieval Augmented Generation.